emqx/emqx-docs/en_US/faq/use-guide.md

 ::: tip
 On a multi-node cluster, the `emqx_ctl license reload` command needs to be executed only on one of the nodes, as the license will be replicated and applied to all members.
 Each one will contain a copy of the new license under the configured data directory for EMQX, as well as a backup of the old license, if any.

+Note that this command only takes effect _on the local node_ executing the command for EMQX versions prior to e4.3.10, so this command will require being executed on each node of the cluster for those older versions.
 :::